-Primary updates and changes to the recommendations described in this report include 1) the vaccine virus composition for 2022-23 U.S. seasonal influenza vaccines; 2) updates to the description of influenza vaccines expected to be available for the 2022-23 season, including one influenza vaccine labeling change that occurred after the publication of the 2021-22 ACIP influenza recommendations; and 3) updates to the recommendations concerning vaccination of adults aged \geq 65 years.
+Primary changes and updates to the recommendations described in this report include 1) the composition of 2023-24 U.S. seasonal influenza vaccines; 2) updated recommendations regarding influenza vaccination of persons with egg allergy.
 Information relevant to these changes includes the following: